-There are five phases which make up a project’s life cycle.
-This includes everything from the first seeds of the project to the full grown completion.
+There are five in the project management phase cycle make up a project’s life.
+This includes everything from the first seeds of the project to the full-grown completion.
 The key thing to remember in a project is to go in armed with a strategy in place, but one which can be modified at each phase if the need arises.

 The very first part of any project is arguably the most important phase.
 It is crucial for a project’s life cycle that it begins well.

 The project initiation phase involves several fundamental steps in starting the project.
 This includes defining the key objectives, scope, and aim of the project.
 The purpose of the project must be clearly laid out.
 Any research that can be done to ensure success should be done at the beginning so that all involved can be armed with the best knowledge and skills before implementing any strategies.
 The initiation phase also introduces the project team and project manager for the project.

 While the initiation phase is important for setting up the project, the planning phase helps to set the pace moving into the project’s implementation.

 In this phase more exact details of the project are drawn up, with listed processes, requirements and clear goals are set.
 This is one of the most difficult phases for a project manager to fully develop, as a person cannot plan for every single outcome and there might be issues which arise later in the project.
 Should that happen, the project manager should be able to problem-solve and deal with the issue while not stalling the project; maintaining a forward progression unless it’s not possible.

 In project planning the project’s resources, such as funding, personnel, and equipment are allocated and the project manager works on a schedule to ensure optimal efficiency and inclusive, reasonable delegation.

 After the planning phase, the team members should know exactly what is expected in terms of deliverables and deadlines and how to move forward in achieving their tasks.